A noise specification or requirement should be more than just a value expressed in decibel. A full description of what is meant

 Noise measurement and specification is not a mystery, mysteries are created by carelessness and lack of knowledge.

-We are eager to help avoid discussions and confusion, and costs!
+We are eager to help avoiding discussions and confusion, and costs!